 Ideally, it would be awesome to have everything within arms reach, but that doesn't happen most of the time.
 This is great to help your parent in the kitchen and closets/garages.
 It will give them the independence to do things on their own instead of waiting for you to come and get something down for them.

-Anti-slip safety strips and Shower Bars:
+Anti-slip Safety Strips and Shower Bars:

 These products below are ideal for older tubs or showers that don't have them or are worn.
 You can add them directly to the bathtub to help a parent feel more confident.
 Be sure to install them properly.
-Some of the shower bars need to be mounted with secure fasteners before using.
+Some of the shower bars need to be mounted with secure fasteners before use.

 Grips to help open jars and other stuff:

 I have these in my kitchen, and they work great.
 I primarily use the red rubber jar grip because it helps with opening jars.
 With a little turn, it pops the lid and opens up quickly.

 Lighting in the dark areas of the home:

 As one gets older their eyesight may be going, so keeping the areas they visit well lit is essential.
 Some examples of places that need more light are the stairs, walk-in closets, basement, laundry rooms, and driveways.
 Here are some products you can get to lighten up these areas from Amazon(affiliate links).